 Manual vs. electrical:

-There are some desk models that operate using hand cranks, locking switches, etc. while others use electric/pneumatic lifts to raise and lower the desk with a power button.
+Some desk models operate using hand cranks, locking switches, etc., while others use electric/pneumatic lifts to raise and lower the desk with a power button.
 The method of movement chosen will have a distinct impact on the ease of use, speed, and noise level.

-Some desks can be programmed with height preferences so they can be set to the desired position and saved.
+Some desks can be programmed with height preferences to be set to the desired position and saved.

-If the desk needs to be able to function around privacy screens or specialized office equipment, a one-size-fits-all desk may not be the best option.
+A one-size-fits-all desk may not be the best option if the desk needs to function around privacy screens or specialized office equipment.
 This is something to consider if the desk needs to fit perfectly in an established environment.

 Keeping the desk in the standing position